ibm-cloud-docs/event-notifications/en-map-notification-payload.md

 **urgency** and **priority** to the respective fields of ServiceNow fields.

-## Map notification payload to PagerDuty destination
+## Transforming messages for PagerDuty
 {: #en-map-notificationpayload-destination-pagerDuty}

 Use PagerDuty Template to transform event notification to PagerDuty.